ARCHIVED from 2003

 Somers bottled three

-Bill Holloran, who was opening a new winery.
-Somers
+Holloran, who was opening a new winery.
+Somers oversees both labels,

-a facility.
-Bagnall’s career echoes Penner-Ash’s in several
+Bagnall’s career echoes Penner-Ash’s in several ways; both are

-great deal about making wines first at Napa Valley wineries,
+a great deal about making wines first at Napa Valley wineries, then at

 After working at Edna